Valid XHTML 1.0 Transitional

 You can use the development environment of your preference to compile, run and test the DictionaryForMIDs tools and applications.
 For example Eclipse, NetBeans or any other Java development environment.

-Dependencies between the CVS projects
+Dependencies between the tools and applications

 Building the tools and applications with build.xml